expo/expo/docs/pages/versions/unversioned/introduction/walkthrough.md

 ### Building and deploying to the web

-Run `expo build:web` then upload the `web-build` dirctory to any host capable of serving static files.
+Run `expo build:web` then upload the `web-build` directory to any host capable of serving static files.

 <Video file="exploring-managed/buildweb.mp4" spaceAfter />